Critical Notes Series: Herbert's Cello Concerto No. 1 (first edition)

 Movement I

 Much of Herbert's first concerto is joyful, sometimes nostalgic.
-It has none of the angst of the second concerto (1894), which inspired Dvorak to write his B minor concerto later that year.
+In contrast to the Second Concerto (1894), the First Concerto presents a generally more buoyant character.
 Herbert begins his first concerto with a woodwind fanfare in D major, a march reminiscent of Wagner.
 Especially sweet is the diminished harmony in m.
 3, with its accented passing note C#.
 Marked "Allegro con spirito," originally "Allegro maestoso," the movement promises to be a fun sonata form, but Herbert does the unexpected, presenting the opening movement in ternary form (ABA).
 Each section is self-contained in its respective key, D major - F major - D major.
 Herbert makes the long-term modulations during the tuttis between the sections.
 The opening tutti is not quite a sonata-form exposition.
 The first 16 bars would constitute the "first theme," but mm.
 17-26 set up the soloist with a dominant pedal.
 However, mm.
 17-26 are important because they contain the musical cell that Herbert develops at length in the F major B section.
 The B section is the only part of the piece that is orchestrated with a harp.
 A trombone choir A major sets up the soloist to improvise a cadenza, which then brings the return of the A theme and short closing tutti.

 Movement II

-The Andante movement is a nostalgic piece that could have easily been composed by Grieg, with Herbert's use of orchestration, harmonies, and melodic gestures.
+The Andante movement exhibits orchestration, harmonic language, and melodic gestures that recall late-Romantic Scandinavian idioms.
 But Herbert brings a twist on this slow movement, marking the middle section, "Scherzo vivace."
 A slow movement with a fast middle section is not new to Herbert.
 Beethoven was doing this as early as his Op.18, No. 2 string quartet (1799).
 Lalo's cello concerto (1876) contains a fast, scherzo-like section in the slow movement, which comes back verbatim two times in the ABAB form.
 The earliest cello concerto to call the middle section of the slow movement "Scherzo" is Julius Klengel's Cello Concerto No. 2, composed a year before Herbert's concerto, in 1883.
 Klengel was an eminent cellist, composer, and pedagogue.
-Undoubtedly, Herbert knew Klengel's playing and work.
+Given the chronology and professional milieu, it is possible that Herbert was familiar with Klengel’s concerto and related performance practices.
 The tutti at m.
 139 almost has a Mahlerian sound in its orchestration and harmonies, particularly reminiscent of his lighter scherzos.
 This is just an observation and it is unlikely that Herbert and Mahler crossed paths in 1884 or before.
 Herbert's Scherzo transitions back to the Andante via two very high harmonics on the A string, A and B. The movement ends on a high A harmonic.

 Movement III